 Image created with SkySafari 5 for Mac OS X, ©2010-2016 Simulation Curriculum Corp., skysafariastronomy.com.

-It's November and those of us in the temperate northern hemisphere will definitely be noticing the increasing hours of darkness.
-Now that Europe and North America have ceased Summer Time, astronomers in these parts of the world will enjoy earlier opportunities for observing.
-Naturally, the weather will inevitably have its part to play in this, with November being, on average cloudier and rainier than any other month than December and January in the northern hemisphere.
-However, the drop in temperature that normally comes at November's end can herald clearer conditions.
-We all hope for these - as ever, there's plenty to see in the skies above us...
+It's now November, and for those of us in the temperate northern hemisphere, the noticeable increase in darkness is hard to miss.
+With the conclusion of Summer Time in Europe and North America, astronomers in these regions will have the advantage of earlier opportunities for observation.
+Of course, the weather will inevitably play a significant role, as November tends to be cloudier and rainier, on average, compared to most other months, except for December and January in the northern hemisphere.
+However, as we approach the end of November, the drop in temperature often signals clearer skies.
+We all hold out hope for these conditions - as ever, there's plenty to see in the skies above us...

 The Solar System

 After the excitement of late October’s partial lunar eclipse, November is a little more staid as far as the Moon is concerned.